GetStream/Stream-Example-Angular-Cli/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+The project is pre-configured with a shared Stream account for testing purposes.
+You can sign up for an account and obtain your own App Id and Key at https://getstream.io/get_started.

 ## Project setup

 This quick guide to setting up the project.